IDFC, Shriram call off merger talks

 “The companies were not been able to reach common ground on a mutually acceptable swap ratio for the merger,” IDFC Group said in a stock exchange filing.

-The agreement was aimed at merging some of Shriram Group’s listed companies including consumer lender Shriram Group City Union Finance and Shriram Transport Finance Company with IDFC Group.
+The agreement was aimed at merging some of Shriram Group’s listed companies including consumer lender Shriram Group City Union Finance (SHCU.NS) and Shriram Transport Finance Company (SRTR.NS) with IDFC Group.